Install Debian to Beaglebone Black eMMC

 nmap -p 22 192.168.1.* --open

 This command lists SSH servers on your network, so do it once with the BBB unplugged from the network, then again with the BBB plugged in.
-If you don’t have nmap available on your PC, you can use my findssh program that uses plain Python to find SSH or other servers.
+If nmap isn’t available, the findssh program uses plain Python to find SSH or other servers.

 Assuming BBB is at 192.168.0.5, from your laptop: